timonus/TJSpinny/README.md

 # TJSpinny

-Sometimes you want to show a `UIActivityIndicator` view in the middle of a view controller to show that something's happening.
+Sometimes you want to show a `UIActivityIndicatorView` in the middle of a view controller to show that something's happening.

 ![](Images/demo.gif)